Bard-EH/PECS/README.md

 3. to access secure resources on a private network remotely.
 (Some schools use this method to enable off-campus access to library resources, for example.)

 A VPN on its own will not prevent Facebook from tracking you.
 A VPN on its own will not prevent the NSA from reading your emails.
 A VPN on its own will not prevent the MPAA from catching your torrenting.
+It may, in fact, make these things easier.
+It's really easy to misconfigure your VPN in such a way that leaks information to snoops; for example, if you don't tunnel your DNS requests, someone can see what servers you're trying to connect to, even if they can't see the traffic in between you and that server.

 Furthermore, many VPN services are essentially scams.
 It's very easy to promise increased security, especially given the stature of VPNs in the public mind -- but it's basically impossible to validate without auditing.
-(Just because they **say** they don't keep logs, doesn't mean they **don't** keep logs.)
+(Just because they **say** they don't track you...)

 Overall, VPNs are not worth the trouble.
-If you're sure you want one, set one up on a remote server yourself.
-If you can't do that...maybe don't use a VPN.
+If you're sure you want one, use one set up by some trusted party, such as your school, or work, or a friend, or yourself.

 ### Tor
 [Tor](https://www.torproject.org/) is sort of like a VPN, in that it reroutes your internet traffic before it gets to the server you're trying to access.
 Unlike a VPN, Tor can assist in keeping your traffic from being tied to your identity.
 It does this by routing your traffic through several "nodes" -- that form a sort of overlay network over the internet -- between you and your destination.